ventrebleu/manual/README.md

 ## Other things to know about me
 - Father of three wonderful daughters: Maya, June, and Zoé
 - I’m a multi-instrumentalist but have mostly played electric guitar in bands since I was 16
-- I’m from Paris, France originally but also half Greek – hence my last name – although I’m a third-generation immigrant and can barely talk.
+- I’m from Paris, France originally but also half Greek – hence my last name – although I’m a third-generation immigrant and can barely speak any Greek.